 There are several drawbacks to watching reality shows.
 First, they can be extremely addicting and time-consuming.
 If you find yourself spending more time than you’d like watching reality shows, it may be difficult to break the habit.

-Second, it often portrays a very unrealistic version of life.
+Second, it often portrays a very unrealistic version of the life.
 They often edit out the boring or mundane parts of people’s lives, which can give viewers a false sense of what life is really like.

 Third, they can also be voyeuristic and intrusive, with cameras following people around constantly.
 This can make some people feel uncomfortable and even invade their privacy.